mjung4/ShinyAppCode/README.md

 # ShinyAppCode
-ui.R and Server.R for the Shiny Application "Analayse Mtcars"
+ui.R and Server.R for the Shiny Application "Analysis Mtcars"

-The Application "Analyse Mtcars" helps to analyse the  "Motor Trend Car Road Tests" dataset (mtcars).
+The Application "Analysis Mtcars" helps to analyse the  "Motor Trend Car Road Tests" dataset (mtcars).